 “I came to walk Winston but it was too early for him.
 I just fell asleep.
 You wore me out,” I lie.
 My heart detects no concern in Jack’s heart.

 “Let’s shower together,” he tells me.
 “You stink.”
 Max barks in agreement.
-I wonder if it’s sex stink or guilt stink.
+I wonder if it is sex stink or guilt stink.
 Probably both.
-After lathering up I give Jack head, fearful of him attacking my ravished butt.
+After lathering up I give Jack head, to keep him from attacking my ravished butt.
 After eating breakfast, I insist we lay in the hot tub, to recover some flexibility down there.

 Jack is full of ideas about the evening’s show.
 He wants Tommy to play guitar as he recites his Mark Twain anecdote.